brentm5/resume/readme.md

 # Projects
 ### Subby (2011)
 An application written for the Virginia Tech Recreational Sports department to manage student employee shifts.
-* Ruby on Rails application with MySQL written from scratch to replace an old system.
+* Ruby on Rails application with MySQL written from scratch to replace an existing application.
 * Administrative interface for supervisors to create student work schedules.
 * Allowed 100+ student employees to manage shifts and allow other students to trade shifts.
-* Support for different user roles and locations.
+* Support for multiple roles and permissions.
-* First full featured Ruby on Rails application that I created.

 ### [Home Monitoring System] (http://www.youtube.com/watch?v=9EKD8FEZsOY) (2011)
-A group project where a team and I created a wireless home monitoring system for an embedded system design class.
+A group project to create a wireless home monitoring system for an embedded system design class.
-* Designed and implemented a custom PCB board that would allow the user to interact with the home monitoring system.
+* Custom designed PCB board to allow a user to interact with the home monitoring system.
 * Allowed for a user to interact with wireless sensor data via capacitive touch buttons and an LCD display.
 * Worked in a group of four for a semester long design project.